 Your bank statements should also show proof of how you've built up your deposit.
 Lenders may ask you to explain what they consider to be any unusual transactions, and evidence will be needed to back those up.
 If you've been given the deposit as a gift, you'll need a letter from whoever gave you the money.

-It's also worth having your P60 from your employer and at least three months' worth of payslips.
+If you're in full-time employment, you may need your P60 from your employer and at least three months' worth of payslips.

 This may mean you'll have to submit your tax return earlier than usual if, say, you're applying for a mortgage in October but wouldn't usually submit your return until the following January.